Computer Science, PhD

 Program Requirements

-There are two paths for students in the PhD in Geospatial Computer Science degree program, those coming in with
+There are two pathways that students can take to be admitted into the PhD in Computer Science degree program, those coming in with

 1. a bachelor’s degree in a related field, and